agarmu/website/src/pages/posts/01-polynomials.md

 > Hint: you can't directly multiply a floating point number with an integer in
 > Haskell, because the `*` operator expects that both its arguments be of the
 > same type.
-You can use Haskell's `fromIntegral` function, which can convert a
+You can use Haskell's `fromIntegral` function, which can convert
-> floating point number to another numeric type.
+> integers to other numeric types.

 Here's the final
 [GitHub Gist](https://gist.github.com/agarmu/d28519dfec611d1b16c4e4cf0247e0e6)